alex-kalanis/kw_files_mapper/README.md

 3.)
 Connect the correct processing libraries from "kalanis\kw_files_mapper\Processing" into your app.
 The correct one depends on your storage.

 4.)
-Extend your libraries by interfaces inside the package.
+Extend your libraries by interfaces inside the package "kw_files".

 5.)
-Just call setting and render

-### Changes

-- v2 has difference in interface and class tree building for free name lookup

-Notes to self: - all entries starts internally with the separators (usually slashes).
-It is not necessary and sometimes counter-productive to add them when setting the starting dir.
-It behaves like a prefix.
+Just call classes from package as instances of interfaces

+6.)
+Let the system do its things